phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 50450
+#Total Number of Tweets: 145788
-#Number of Sanders Tweets: 33726
+#Number of Clinton Tweets: 50728
-#Number of Trump Tweets: 32839
+#Number of Sanders Tweets: 33929
-#Number of Cruz Tweets: 20618
+#Number of Trump Tweets: 33059
-#Number of Rubio Tweets: 5734
+#Number of Cruz Tweets: 20775
-#Number of Carson Tweets: 1507
+#Number of Rubio Tweets: 5780
-#Total Number of Tweets:
+#Number of Carson Tweets: 1517
 #Current Stream Started at Thu Feb 11 22:36:02 MST
 ---
 ---